UFAL-DSG/pykaldi/README.md

 LICENSE
 --------
- * One of our goals is to release all of the added features under `Apache license 2.0` (Kaldi uses the same license).
-However, we did not added any license statement to repository yet.
-If you see this README and do not know the licensing conditions, write us.
-We probably just forget to put the license under the repository.
+ * We release all the changes at pyKaldi under `Apache license 2.0` license.
+Kaldi also uses `Apache 2.0` license).
  * We also want to publicly release the training data in the autumn 2013.